 IVirtualDesktopManager interface (shobjidl_core.h)

 Exposes methods that enable an application to interact with groups of windows that form virtual workspaces.
+This interface is implemented by VirtualDesktopManager, a COM class identified by CLSID_VirtualDesktopManager.
+Use CoCreateInstance(CLSID_VirtualDesktopManager) to get an instance of this object.

 The IVirtualDesktopManager interface inherits from the IUnknown interface.
 IVirtualDesktopManager also has these types of members: